 It’s time for a classic Czech dinner and a movie.
 Today, I am sharing the recipe for Šípková Omáčka – Czech Rosehip Sauce and Pajfalský knedlík – Pajfal dumplings from Slavnosti snezenek / The Snowdrop Festivities film.
 A delicious recipe, a fun film, and a wonderfully spent Czech inspired afternoon project to enjoy a great meal with a Czech movie for dinner! Šípková Omáčka or Rosehip gravy or sauce is a Czech accompaniment usually served with game meat.
 As far as I could research, it seems the recipe is completely Czech in origin and unknown outside of the country.

 I love to mix some history with entertainment, taste with nostalgia, and make learning about your Czech heritage fun and a family project.
 Gather your ingredients, locate the film, and plan ahead for a Sunday fun day!
-That’s what I did and everyone loved it.
+That’s what I did and my mom loved it.

 Our ancestors were wise and they often kept up with nature.
 Especially in the kitchen, they were able to reasonably “benefit” from the prevailing season.
 The Czech game hunting season lasts from late autumn to mid-winter, and in olden days, it was only at this time that game meats appeared on tables.
 It is also no coincidence that game meat has become customary to be prepared with what nature has to offer at the same time of year.
 Root vegetables, cranberries, rowans, juniper berries, and nuts for pâtés and stuffings.
 Special to the autumn/winter diet were rose hips, which could be collected even when other crops were frozen over or not yet ready to be harvested.
 This is primarily why rosehip sauce was cooked in the autumn and early winter.
 I bet you didn’t know that.
 Now you do! :)